TomJacobs05/tomjacobs05.github.io/_pages/home.md

 permalink: /
 ---

 I am a PhD candidate at [CISPA Helmholtz Center for Information Security](https://cispa.de) in Saarbrücken, Germany.

+My research interests lie at the intersection of understanding neural network training dynamics and designing efficient deep learning methods.
+Concretely, I work with theoretical tools such as mirror flow, regularization techniques, and mean field descriptions to study the effect of overparameterization and improve model efficiency.